 2. How often should a swimming pool be resurfaced?

-Swimming pools generally need resurfacing every 10 to 15 years, depending on usage and maintenance.
+Swimming pools generally need resurfacing every 10 to 15 years, depending on usage and maintenance practices.

 3. What is the best type of pool resurfacing?